 Apple offers an optional security enhancement for your Apple ID called two-step verification.
-Two-step verification requires you to verify your identity using one of your devices before you can make changes to your account information at My Apple ID, or make an iTunes Store, App Store, or iBooks Store purchase from a new device.
-For more information, read the two-step verification FAQ.
+Two-step verification requires you to verify your identity using one of your devices before you can make changes to your account information at My Apple ID, sign in to iCloud, or make an iTunes, App, or iBooks Store purchase from a new device.
+Learn more about two-step verification.

 Encryption and SSL